-I am a final-year Ph.D. candidate in Electrical Engineering at the Department of Electrical Engineering at Stanford University advised by Christos Kozyrakis.
+I am an Assistant Professor in Computer Science at Columbia University.
+I got my Ph.D. at the Department of Electrical Engineering at Stanford University advised by Christos Kozyrakis.
 My research has been supported by the Stanford EE Departmental fellowship, A.G.
 Leventis Foundation, a Gerondelis Foundation Graduate Study Scholarship, and a Facebook Research Award.

 I am broadly interested in computer systems, cloud computing, and scheduling.
 I have worked on end-host, rack-scale, and cluster-scale scheduling for microsecond-scale tail latency.
 Recently, I am looking for ways to make it easier to implement and deploy custom scheduling policies across different layers of the stack.